vechain/vechain-sdk-js/README.md

    - `./packages/rpc-proxy`: This package is designed to bridge the gap between Thor's RESTful API and Ethereum's JSON-RPC.
 - `./scripts`: Enhance your workflow efficiency with our collection of utility scripts.
 Located here are tools for tasks like automated testing, pre-release preparations, and file validation.

-Explore, experiment, and let the VeChain SDK empowers your blockchain adventures!
+Explore, experiment, and let the VeChain SDK empower your blockchain adventures!

 ## SDK Development